Troubleshooting CalibrationUpdated 3 months ago

 The images appear dim and it is hard to see the light bars

-If the images appear too dark, the exposure settings of the calibration are likely too low.
+If the calibration images or snapshot appear too dark, the exposure settings of the calibration are likely too low.
 To fix this, it is recommended to calibrate again at a higher Exposure Level.
 To do this, follow these steps:

 It is daylight in the images